CARES 2.0 Spring Application Period is April 1-30, 2022

-To be considered eligible for the Fall 2020 CARES 2.0 stipend you must be employed by an eligible Early Learning Scholarship (ELS) or Preschool for All (PFA) program that is currently operational.
+To be considered eligible for the Spring 2021 CARES 2.0 stipend you must be employed by an eligible Early Learning Scholarship (ELS) or Preschool for All (PFA) program that is currently operational.
 List of eligible programs can be found below.

 - For returning applicants:

-You will be approved for the Fall 2020 stipend as long as your employment is being maintained by an eligible program and your employer can verify that you will be returning to the classroom when it is safe to do so.
+You will be approved for the Spring 2021 stipend as long as your employment is being maintained by an eligible program and your employer can verify that you will be returning to the classroom when it is safe to do so.
 This includes educators who are currently being furloughed, on leave, or being utilized in a different capacity due to ratio limitations.

 - For new applicants:

 You are required be working with children (birth to five) in an eligible program for at least 20 hours a week and will need to submit a W-9 form for payment.
 Transitional Kindergarten (TK) and Out of School Time are not eligible settings for this stipend program.

 All programs eligible for CARES 2.0